-The Wayamo Foundation is an independent, non-profit organisation established to strengthen the rule of law, promote international criminal justice and foster transparency through informed journalism.
+Wayamo gGmbH is an independent, non-profit organisation established to strengthen the rule of law, promote justice for international and transnational crimes and foster transparency through judicial capacity building, mediation and informed journalism.

 Wayamo does this by:

-• Building the capacity of national judicial systems that address crimes of concern to the international community
+• Building the capacity of national judicial systems.

-• Advocating for transparency and accountability, often in post-conflict settings
+• Advocating transparency and accountability, often in post-conflict settings.

 • Facilitating and supporting dialogue between civil society and government leaders.

-Based in Berlin, the Wayamo Foundation is a non-profit organization under German law.
+Based in Berlin, Wayamo gGmbH is a non-profit organisation under German law.
 Its legal form is a registered charitable gGmbH (gemeinnützige Gesellschaft mit beschränkter Haftung).
-This status is granted by the German tax authorities to organisations whose sole purpose is to contribute to the common good without seeking profit.
+This status is granted by the German tax authorities to organisations whose sole purpose is to contribute to the common good.
 Registered charitable associations enjoy certain tax privileges and are subject to regular audits of their governance and finances.

 Wayamo was founded in 2010 in Madrid, Spain, and began by training journalists and editors in conflict sensitive reporting on justice and accountability issues in Kenya, Liberia and Uganda.
 From its beginnings, Wayamo consisted of African, European and Latin American staff, with deep expertise in investigative journalism, international criminal law, and conflict sensitive reporting.